 An "A" number is a 9-digit number assigned to non-citizens in the United States by the Department of Homeland Security.
-If the person detained did not have an A number prior to detention, one will be issued when they are processed into the detention center.
-This number is printed on all paperwork issued by the government regarding immigration, and can also be found on bracelets worn by detainees.
+If the detained person did not have an A number prior to detention, one will be issued when they are processed into the detention center.
+This number is printed on all paperwork issued by the government regarding immigration, and can also be found on bracelets worn by detained people.